SAP-archive/devtoberfest-2021/topics/Week4_Security/README.md

 ## Fun Friday Activity

-* The Fun Friday Activity for Week 5 will be details as we get closer to that week
+* The Fun Friday Activity for Week 4 is the Devtoberfest Gaming Night.
+See this separate page for all the details and upcomming schedule of Gaming Night activities.
+[Gaming Night Details](https://github.com/SAP-samples/devtoberfest-2021/blob/main/topics/Gaming_Night.md)